dpattmann/furby/README.md

 ### Configuration by configuration file

-Configuration can be passed with json or yaml file by command line argument "--path" or "-p".
+Configuration can be passed with json or yaml file by command line argument "--config" or "-c".
 See example configs.

 ## Config